HamzaBacara/MyPortfolio/Warehouse Integration System/README.md

 - DimPromotion: A dimension table that includes promotion details, connected to FactInternetSales via PromotionKey.
 It includes attributes like EnglishPromotionName and SpanishPromotionName.
 - DimEmployee: A dimension table containing employee details, connected to DimSalesTerritory via SalesTerritoryKey.
 It includes attributes like EmployeeNationalIDAlternateKey, ParentEmployeeKey, and SalesTerritoryKey.

+**Summary** In both ERDs, the star schema methodology is used, centralizing the fact tables (FactFinance and FactInternetSales) and connecting them with related dimension tables.
+This design supports efficient querying, data analysis, and reporting, making it ideal for data warehousing environments.
+The relationships between entities ensure data integrity and provide a structured way to analyze complex business metrics.

 ### ELT Process
 The Extract, Load, Transform (ELT) process is used to populate the data warehouse.
 - **Extraction**: Involves extracting data from the AdventureWorks database and flat files.